“ Doing what you like is Freedom

 Hello.
 My name is Rohan Bopage and I live in the beautiful harbour city Sydney in Australia.
 I am a consultant physician and specialist in infectious diseases and sexual health medicine.

 I grew up in Sri Lanka and got my undergraduate medical qualification from the University of Colombo and early medical training as a junior doctor in the NHS-UK.
 In 2006, after migration to Australia I continued my physician training and got specialists qualifications from RACP.
 I completed my postgraduate masters degree in sexual health and HIV medicine from the University of Sydney Australia.

-I work as a staff specialist in WSLHD NSW Health and my work mostly involves providing specialist medical care to marginalised population groups.
-Apart from clinical work I am actively involve with clinical teaching, research, quality improvement (QI) and digital health projects.
+I work as a staff specialist in WSLHD NSW Health and clinical senior lecturer at Westmead Clinical School.
+My work mostly involves providing specialist medical care to marginalised population groups.
+Apart from clinical work I am actively involved with clinical teaching, research, quality improvement (QI) and digital health projects.

 Dr Rohan Bopage MBBS MMed FAChSHM FRACP